LORENAH-MBOGO/My-first-webpage/README.md

 Description of the project's purpose
 A sample website in HTML and CSS.

-This project is licensed under the [Lorenah Mbogo] License, 2020
+This project is licensed under the [GNU] License, 2020